f1amy/laravel-realworld-example-app/README.md

 This codebase was created to demonstrate a backend application built with [Laravel framework](https://laravel.com/) including RESTful services, CRUD operations, authentication, routing, pagination, and more.

-We've gone to great lengths to adhere to the Laravel framework community style guides & best practices.
+We've gone to great lengths to adhere to the **Laravel framework** community style guides & best practices.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

 ## How it works

-standard laravel application, utilizing framework features
+The API is built with [Laravel](https://laravel.com/), making the most of the framework's features out-of-the-box.

-custom jwt implementation
+The application is using a custom JWT implementation (`app/Jwt`).

 ## Getting started

-The preferred way of setting up the project is using [Laravel Sail](https://laravel.com/docs/sail), \
-for that you'll need [Docker](https://docs.docker.com/get-docker/) under Linux / macOS (or Windows WSL2).
+The preferred way of setting up the project is using [Laravel Sail](https://laravel.com/docs/sail), for that you'll need [Docker](https://docs.docker.com/get-docker/) under Linux / macOS (or Windows WSL2).

 ### Installation

-Clone the repository:
+Clone the repository and change directory:

     git clone https://github.com/f1amy/laravel-realworld-example-app.git
     cd laravel-realworld-example-app